By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 While goddess nails work year-round, you can adapt the aesthetic for different seasons and holidays to keep things fresh.

 Spring Goddess Nails: Incorporate soft pink and rose gold instead of yellow gold.
 Add small dried flowers mixed with pearls.
-Think Persephone returning from the underworld bringing spring with her - delicate, fresh, but still luxurious.
+Think Persephone returning from the underworld bringing spring - delicate, fresh, but still luxurious.
 Pastel bases with gold leaf accents feel very spring goddess energy.

 Winter Goddess Nails: Mix silver pearls with gold for an icy goddess look.
 Add white marble effects or opalescent shimmer.
 Holiday goddess nails with red and gold are absolutely stunning for Christmas parties.
 New Year's goddess nails in all gold with champagne shimmer?
 Iconic.